 The updates are an effort to adapt to the unprecedented amount of people using Zoom as they work from home during the COVID-19 pandemic.

-Some 200 million people used the software on a daily basis in March, and the Silicon Valley company at first appeared unprepared for the privacy and security implications of the surge.
+Zoom had about 200 million daily meeting participants in March, and the Silicon Valley company at first appeared unprepared for the privacy and security implications of the surge.
 “The risks, the misuse, we never thought about that,” Zoom CEO Eric Yuan told the New York Times.

 But after researchers found vulnerabilities in the Zoom app that malicious hackers could use to compromise users’ communications, and some U.S. lawmakers criticized the company’s practices, Zoom pledged to prioritize security.
 The company also brought in experts to improve its bug bounty program, and has earned praise from researchers for quickly fixing software bugs.